If your dog has allergies, especially dog skin allergies, they are the most common health issue affecting the Bichon Frise dog or puppy.

 Because of the Bichon’s sensitive skin, it’s important to choose a safe,

-natural flea shampoo without chemicals, that won’t irritate their delicate skin.
-BeFree Shampoo actually helps repel insects, so that your dog won’t have a repeat episode.
+Natural Flea Shampoo without chemicals, that won’t irritate their delicate skin.
+This Natural Flea Shampoo actually helps repel insects with herbs, so that your dog won’t have a repeat episode.

 Dog Seasonal Allergies